A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Introduction

 Trapping atoms at this wavelength is not straightforward.
 First of all, to achieve a trap depth comparable to~\cite{Rooij11}, where an infrared ODT at 1557~nm was used, an optical power of approximately 1~W is required.
 Such powers are not readily available at ultraviolet wavelengths.
 Secondly, the lifetime of atoms trapped at this magic wavelength is intrinsically limited by two mechanisms: off-resonant excitation to the nearby $2 \ ^3 S \rightarrow 4 \ ^3 P$ transition at 318.9~nm, and two-photon ionization.
 The total loss rate from these processes should not exceed about 1 $s ^{-1}$, to allow sufficient probe time for spectroscopy.

-Considerable progress has been made in the production of laser light at the nearby wavelength of 313~nm, for the purpose of laser cooling $\mathrm{Be^+}$ ions~\cite{Vasil11,Cozijn13,Wilson11,Lo14}.
-High power (750~mW) was generated by sum frequency mixing and subsequent frequency doubling of two fiber lasers, retaining most of their high spatial and spectral mode quality~\cite{Wilson11}.
-More recently, production of up to 2~W was demonstrated with such a scheme~\cite{Lo14}.
+Considerable progress has been made in the production of laser light in the wavelength range near 320~nm, primarily for the purpose of laser cooling $\mathrm{Be^+}$ ions~\cite{Vasil11,Cozijn13,Wilson11,Lo14,Hankin14}.
+High power (several hundreds~mW) was generated by sum frequency mixing and subsequent frequency doubling of two fiber lasers, retaining most of their high spatial and spectral mode quality~\cite{Wilson11,Lo14,Hankin14}.
+Production of up to 2~W was demonstrated with such a system~\cite{Lo14}.
+Constrained to commercial Er and Yb doped fiber amplifiers, this scheme allows the production of high power continuous wave laser light over a range of 310-325~nm.

-In section~\ref{sec:lasersys}, we demonstrate a laser system producing over 2~W at 319.8~nm based on a modification of this scheme.
-Our system is built out of commercially available components which makes it simple, compact, and reliable.
+In section~\ref{sec:lasersys}, we demonstrate a laser system built out of commercially available components producing over 2~W at 319.8~nm based on a modification of this scheme.
 In section~\ref{sec:trapping} we show that our source can be used to trap helium atoms with an acceptable lifetime of a few seconds, such that spectroscopy on the $2 \ ^3 S \rightarrow 2 \ ^1 S$ transition can be performed.